cncf/wg-serverless/workflow/spec/spec.md

         },
         "inject": {
             "type": "object",
-            "description": "JSON object which can be injected into states output via filters resultPath" },
+            "description": "JSON object which can be set as states data input and can be manipulated via filters" },
         "filter": {
           "$ref": "#/definitions/filter"